Benkol003/Third-Year-Notes/COMP34111 Natural Language Processing/Week 7 Attention mechanisms & Transformers.md

 - The number of attention is for multi-head attention.
 - Hidden size is the size of the internal word embeddings.

-How does bert create positional embeddings? it only has input id's to work with a vocabulary
+BERT uses *WordPiece embeddings* which has input embeddings & combines with positional embeddings, based upon token id's